deeppavlov/DeepPavlov/docs/components/morphotagger.rst

        python -m deeppavlov.models.morpho_tagger morpho_ru_syntagrus_predict_pymorphy

-   to invoke a model which additionally utilizes information from `Pymorphy2 <http://pymorphy2.readthedocs.io>`__ library.
+   to apply a model which additionally utilizes information from `Pymorphy2 <http://pymorphy2.readthedocs.io>`__ library.

 A subdirectory ``results`` will be created in your current working